Wang Yeping

 Wang Yeping (王冶坪 (Wáng Yěpíng), born 12 February 1928) is a Chinese politician who is the widow of Jiang Zemin, former General Secretary of the Chinese Communist Party (de facto leader) and President of the People's Republic of China, and is a native of Yangzhou, Jiangsu.

 Biography

 Wang Yeping was born February 12, 1928, in Yangzhou and grew up in Shanghai in the Republic of China.
 Wang Yeping graduated from Shanghai Foreign Language Institute and majored in foreign languages.
 She has two sons, Jiang Mianheng born in 1951 and Jiang Miankang (江綿康) born in 1954.

+A wedding photo of Jiang Zemin and Wang Yeping, circa 1950.